atomicdata-dev/atomic-data-docs/src/interoperability/sql.md

 In SQL, you'd have to manually adjust the schema of your database to add a new property.
 Atomic Data is a decentralized, open system, which can read new schema data from other sources.
 SQL is a centralized, closed system, which relies on the DB manager to define the schema.

+## Identifiers: numbers vs. URLs

+In SQL, rows have numbers as identifiers, whereas in Atomic Data, every resource has a resolvable HTTP URL as an identifier.
+URLs are great identifiers, because you can open them and get more information about something.
+This means that with Atomic Data, other systems can re-use your data by referencing to it, and you can re-use data from other systems, too.
+With Atomic Data, you're making your data part of a bigger _web of data_, which opens up a lot of possibilities.

+## Atomic Server combines server and database

+If you're building an App with SQL, you will always need some server that connects to your database.
+If you're building an App with Atomic Server, the database can function as your server, too.
+It deals with authentication, authorization, and more.

 ## Querying